 4. Build a support network

 Luckily, the world is full of business owners willing to share their knowledge.
 One of the biggest impacts on our business was reaching out to these folks- both in the real world and the virtual one.
 We joined our local chamber of commerce and attended our visitor center’s networking events.
 Other places to find entrepreneurs and mentors are One Million Cups, Mastermind, your local neighborhood business associations, or the growing trend of co-working spaces.
-If you are a woman or minority-owned business there may be networking groups specific to you, such as FemCity, while SCORE specifically offers a mentoring program.
+If you are a woman or minority-owned business there may be networking groups specific to you, while SCORE specifically offers a mentoring program.
 Facebook is also full of groups willing to share feedback and ideas.
 Having other business owners in your circle of contacts is invaluable.
 They are a great resource for referrals and advice, as well as someone who can relate to the ups and downs of entrepreneurship.

 5. Put your community first